 Before starting intense exercise

 Having a baby changes your body.
 This can affect how soon you can do high-intensity and high-impact activities.

 Pelvic floor muscles

-If you do high intensity exercise with a weak pelvic floor, you could cause damage you cannot reverse.
+If you do high effort exercise with a weak pelvic floor, you could cause damage you cannot reverse.

-- have a feeling of a pressure or heavy sensation in your vaginal region
+- a feeling of pressure or a heavy sensation in your vagina

-- affect your ability to recover between runs, and cause joints and muscles to feel achy after runs
+- affect your ability to recover between runs